peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 that of running one instance of vLLM using ``N`` GPUs at the same time, i.e., to specify tensor_parallel_size as ``N`` (or with ``-tp N`` ) where ``N>1`` and ``N<=8``.

-You can run vLLM on MI300X (gfx942), for example, using model weights for llama2 (7b, 13b, 70b), llama3 models (8b, 70b), Qwen2 (7b, 72b) , Mixtral-8x7b, Mixtral-8x22b , etc.
+vLLM on MI300X accelerators can run a variety of model weights, including Llama 2 (7b, 13b, 70b), Llama 3 (8b, 70b), Qwen2 (7b, 72b), Mixtral-8x7b, Mixtral-8x22b, and so on.
-Please note that llama2-70b and llama3-70b models can fit on one single GPU, and llama3.1 405b model can fit on one single node with 8 MI300x GPUs.
+Notable configurations include Llama2-70b and Llama3-70b models on a single MI300X GPU, and the Llama3.1 405b model can fit on one single node with 8 MI300X GPUs.

 .. _mi300x-vllm-gpu-memory-utilization: